Modern factory using IoT technology for quality control

 Jan Kucera

-CEO & CPO
+CEO & CPO at Spotflow

 Jan has a passion for computer science and technology.
 His expertise lies in creating cutting-edge technological platforms, which have been widely adopted by many Fortune 500 companies.
 Jan believes in prioritizing the product and placing users and their needs in the center.
 His ultimate goal is to revolutionize the rigid IoT industry and position Spotflow as the leading provider of IIoT platforms, helping IoT solutions builders to achieve their goals.